nvkudrin/pHackingPower/README.md

-# pHackingPower
-Replication package for (When) Can we detect p-hacking?
+Replication package for "(When) Can we detect p-hacking?" (https://arxiv.org/abs/2205.07950) by Graham Elliott, Nikolay Kudrin and Kaspar Wuthrich.
-Replication package for "(When) Can we detect p-hacking?" by Graham Elliott, Nikolay Kudrin and Kaspar Wuthrich.
+Replication package for "The Power of Tests for Detecting $p$-Hacking" (https://arxiv.org/abs/2205.07950) by Graham Elliott, Nikolay Kudrin and Kaspar Wuthrich.

-Questions/error reports: nkudrin@ucsd.edu
+For detailed description of the files and replication instructions, see README.pdf.